 MCP tools

 Model Context Protocol (MCP) provides a standard way to build services that LLMs can use to gain context.
-Most significantly, MCP provides a standard way to serve tools (i.e., functions) for an LLM to call from another program or machine.
-As a result, there are now many useful MCP server implementations available to help extend the capabilities of your chat application.
-In this article, you’ll learn the basics of implementing and using MCP tools in chatlas.
+This includes a standard way to provide tools (i.e., functions) for an LLM to call from another program or machine.
+There are now many useful MCP server implementations available to help extend the capabilities of your chat application with minimal effort.

 Prerequisites

-To leverage MCP tools from chatlas, you’ll need to install the mcp library.
+To leverage MCP tools from chatlas, you’ll want to install the mcp extra.

 pip install 'chatlas[mcp]'